C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 C.J.
 Uzomah Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-C.J.
-Uzomah will have several player prop betting options available when he suits up on Sunday at 1:00 PM ET live on FOX.
-Uzomah's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) take the field in Week 6 at Ford Field.
+There will be player prop bets available for C.J.
+Uzomah ahead of Sunday's NFL action at 1:00 PM ET live on FOX.
+This Week 6 matchup sees Uzomah's Cincinnati Bengals (3-2) play the Detroit Lions (0-5) at Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.